Skip to content

 Checklist

 A checklist represents an activity or a group of activities or tasks to be completed by a specific date.
-You can have a couple of checklist items to be completed on the same date, and you can also back-date your checklist items.
 In Cascade, checklists are associated with tracking the Actions.

 Example: For the action, "Set-up a new vertical for People and Culture", the checklist items can be "Hire a People and Culture Lead", "Set up the process and related documentation", "Build a team", and so on by specific dates.